 How to dry fry spices

-Want to learn all about authentic Indian cooking?
-We are delighted to welcome former cookery tutor Nila for a day of cooking Indian cuisine the authentic way.
+We are delighted to welcome cookery tutor Nila for a day of cooking Indian cuisine the authentic way.

-Enjoy a cookery class with a difference, where you will not only learn how to cook Indian food, but you will also discover how the dishes fit in with the cultural and geographical influences of India.
-This knowledge is a result of Nila’s multicultural upbringing in the Midlands and several trips to India.
+You will discover how the dishes fit in with the cultural and geographical influences of India.
+This knowledge is a result of Nila’s multicultural upbringing in the UK and family trips to India.

 Interspersed between Nila demonstrating each dish you will cook your own:

 - Chicken Korma

 - Spiced Green Beans in Mustard Seeds